PrefectHQ/prefect-recipes/prefect/tools/import-secrets-to-cloud/README.md

 nate          nate-prefect-account     512efbf7-f492-4183-ad32-53a4054ce7bc  *
 ```

-and checking that you have an asterisk next to the tenant you're looking to sync secrets to.
+and checking that you have an asterisk next to the line with the tenant you're looking to sync secrets to.

 ## Usage
 For Python users, usage is straight-forward - just run your script when you're finished customizing your allow / deny list(s)!